chef/chef-web-docs/chef_master/source/platform_overview.rst

 Compliance reporting is currently done through two mechanisms: The integrated compliance reporting in Chef Automate 0.8.5 or later, and the standalone Chef Compliance server.

-For information on the integrated reporting capabilities in Chef Automate, see :doc:`Compliance Overview </chef_automate_compliance>`.
+For information on the integrated reporting capabilities in Chef Automate, see `Compliance Overview </chef_automate_compliance.html>`__.

-For information on how to use the standalone Chef Compliance server, see :doc:`Chef Compliance </chef_compliance>`.
+For information on how to use the standalone Chef Compliance server, see `Chef Compliance </chef_compliance.html>`__.

 High availability
 -----------------------------------------------------